About the AG

 2. Fight "phishing" - don't take the bait.

-5. Shield your computer from viruses and spies.
+5. Shield your computer and smartphone.

 Steer clear of spyware.
 Download free software only from sites you know and trust.
-Don't install software without knowing what it is.
+Don’t install software without knowing what it is.
 Set Internet Explorer browser security to at least "medium."
-Don't click on links in pop-up windows or in spam email.
-See our Protect Your Computer from Viruses, Hackers, and Spies web page.
+Don’t click on links in pop-up windows or in spam e-mail.
+For more information, see our Protect Your Computer from Viruses, Hackers, and Spies and/or Getting Smart About Smartphones: Tips for Consumers web pages.

 6. Click with caution.

 When shopping online, check out a Web site before entering your credit card number or other personal information.
 Read the privacy policy and look for opportunities to opt out of information sharing.
 (If there is no privacy policy posted, beware!
 Shop elsewhere.)
 Only enter personal information on secure Web pages with "https" in the address bar and a padlock symbol at the bottom of the browser window.
 These are signs that your information will be encrypted or scrambled, protecting it from hackers.
-See our How to Read a Privacy Policy web page.
+For more information, see our How to Read a Privacy Policy web page.

-7. Check your bills and bank statements.
+7. Check your statements.

 Open your credit card bills and bank statements right away.
 Check carefully for any unauthorized charges or withdrawals and report them immediately.
 Call if bills don't arrive on time.
 It may mean that someone has changed contact information to hide fraudulent charges.